1

 The doctor uses these approaches to diagnose syphilis and decide the stage of infection and appropriate treatment.

-Blood tests also provide evidence of infection, although they may give false-negative results (not show signs of an infection despite its presence) for up to 3 months after infection.
-False-positive tests (showing signs of an infection when it is not present) also can occur.
+Blood tests also provide evidence of infection, although they may give false negative results (not show signs of an infection despite its presence) for up to three months after exposure.
+False positive tests (showing signs of an infection when it is not present) also can happen.
 Therefore, two blood tests are usually used.

-It is important that you advocate for your sexual health, you can start by doing the following:
+It is important that you advocate for your sexual health.
+Start with:

-• Before you get intimate, talk with your partner about past partners, STI history and drugs that use needles.
-The CDC provides conversation starters for the topic.
+• Before you get intimate, talk with your partner about past partners and STI history.
+CDC provides conversation starters for the topic.

-• Find a doctor with whom you can have honest conversations.
+• Find a health care provider with whom you can have honest conversations.

 • Get tested—and retested as needed.
 For any STI, the earlier you catch it, the better your treatment options.